Mai Mihara

-Mai Mihara (三原 舞依, Mihara Mai) is a Japanese competitive figure skater.
+Mai Mihara (三原 舞依, Mihara Mai) is a Japanese former competitive figure skater.
 She is the 2022 Grand Prix Final champion, a two-time Four Continents champion (2017, 2022), the 2018 Four Continents silver medalist, the 2019 Four Continents bronze medalist, the 2022 MK John Wilson Trophy champion, the 2022 Grand Prix of Espoo champion, a two-time Winter World University Games champion (2019, 2023), and a two-time Japanese national medalist (silver in 2022 and bronze in 2016).

 Personal life

 Mihara was born on 22 August 1999 in Kobe, Hyōgo Prefecture, Japan.
 She began skating during her second year of elementary school, after watching Mao Asada's figure skating performances on TV.
 Mihara graduated from Ashiya High School in 2018, then obtained an undergraduate degree at Konan University in 2022.

 Mihara suffers from juvenile idiopathic arthritis, skating despite the disease.
 In 2017, she signed an affiliation agreement with Sysmex, a Japanese company involved with healthcare and the promotion of healthy lifestyles.
 She has donated her hair three times as of 2022 towards the creation of wigs for individuals who have lost hair due to accidents or medical conditions such as alopecia.

 After becoming the Four Continents champion in 2017 while skating to Cinderella, she earned the nickname "Cinderella on Ice".